howehh/AjocBot/README.md

      - Username and password fields are login for bot
      - channel is the name of the channel to join
      - gist username and password fields are login for github. fileID is the gist you want to read/edit
+     - geocodeKey is the API key for https://opencagedata.com/
      - openweathermapKey is API key from https://openweathermap.org/
      - twitchKey is API key from twitch.tv
      - dictionary app_id and app_key from Oxford dictionary